Appendix C - ADK Troubleshooting Guide

 - ADK uses Python’s standard

-module.
-By default, logs might go to stderr or a temporary file (e.g., when usingadk run
+loggingmodule.
+By default, logs might go to stderr or a temporary file (e.g., when usingadk run). - For

 - ADK uses Python’s standard